Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Discussion and Conclusion

-Although OOD detection for other deep generative models is hard to be transferred to VAEs~\cite{xiao2020likelihood}, we successfully introduce INCP to VAE framework to solve it.
-Here we only focused on VAE model; in future we will extend INCP to other generative models.
-Besides, alternative methods to generate appropriate OOD inputs for training INCPVAEs are worthy of investigation.
-For example, ~\cite{lee2017training} applies GAN to generate OOD data, which can be potentially used to generate priors of INCPVAE.
-INCPVAE can also be trained with adversarial examples (AEs)~\cite{goodfellow2014explaining} to enhance robustness of VAE.
+\re{Despite the advantages of our work, there are still some limitations and future work worth mentioning.
+We only focused on the uncertainty estimation and OOD detection using VAE model in this study.
+It is interesting to extend INCP to other generative models, such as GAN.
+Moreover, we generate OOD data by adding Gaussian noise to ID data, which cannot capture the characteristics of the OOD data in the real applications.
+Other methods to generate appropriate OOD inputs are worthy of investigation; for example, using GAN to generate OOD data~\cite{lee2017training}.
+The realistic OOD data can help to train INCPVAE models, as it can be potentially used to generate priors of INCPVAE.
+Alternatively, adversarial examples~\cite{goodfellow2014explaining} may also be used to train INCPVAE, in order to enhance robustness of VAE. }